Most people know that you need to save money for retirement. However, how many people know how much money they need to save? Do you?

 Consider your retirement goals, too.
 You might want to live a life of luxury after you stop working.
 That might not be possible if you have not saved enough money.
 In such a case, you might have to scale back your plans to cruise the world's oceans and instead be content with taking day trips to state parks.
 Luxuries are not as necessary as paying the bills and living comfortably.

 Retirement planning is far from an easy task today.
-However, those workers who know how much money they need during their retirement years can at least take the steps necessary to boost the odds that their retirement years will be pleasant ones.
+However, those workers who know how much money they need during their retirement years can take the steps necessary to boost the odds that their retirement years will be pleasant ones.
 Once you know the financial realities of your retirement, there is nothing to stop you from saving the money you need to make your retirement goals come true.

 © Fintactix, LLC 2021